About ISIMIP

 General Enquiries (info@isimip.org)

-Katja Frieler (Project leader, contact for agriculture, agro-economic modelling and water quality)
+Katja Frieler (Project leader, contact for agriculture, agro-economic modelling, water quality, health - vector and water borne diseases and health - temperature-related mortality)

 Martin Park (Project manager)